100 Florida Trails®

 Resuming in Glenwood on Grand Avenue, the trail runs as a paved path along the west side of the road, with the George and Nadine Fichter Trail Rest (parking, picnic pavilion) across the road on Humane Society Road, go to the crosswalk a short distance further to a paved path to the pavilion.
 At King Street, the paved trail ends - cross to the east side and continue on bike lanes 1.5 miles to Lemon St. (alternatively, there's sidewalk on both sides of the road).
 The paved trail resumes at Lemon St. Approaching Baxter Street the trail crosses to the west side again.

-New trail has been laid from Baxter Street to US 17 and DeLeon Springs State Park.
-(Ribbon cutting, May 2021.)
 From Grand Ave. at Baxter St. the trail runs east toward US 17 where it takes a sharp left onto Ponce DeLeon Blvd.
 After about 0.7 mile is a crossroad:- to the right, the trail continues 0.5 mile to US 17 where it will link to a future segment of the St. Johns River-to-Sea Loop; going straight is a spur to DeLeon Springs State Park.

 From the point where the trail turns to US 17, continue straight on Ponce DeLeon Blvd. and it's about 0.8 mile to DeLeon Springs State Park (parking, restrooms, restaurant, spring, paddling, historic exhibits; State Park fee applies).
 The path ends at a railroad track, cross over to the park entrance.
 Just over the railroad track and before the park entrance take Burts Park Road to Chuck Lennon County Park for a free parking option (parking, restrooms, picnic pavilions, playground, playing fields; 7 mountain bike trails here total 11 miles)

-From the point where the trail emerges onto Dirksen Road at the Gemini Springs North Trailhead (parking only), the trail runs east past the entrance to Gemini Springs Park (parking, restrooms, picnic, playground, fishing, canoe/kayak launch, hiking and horse trails).
+From the point where the trail emerges onto Dirksen Drive at the Gemini Springs North Trailhead (parking only), this leg of the trail runs east past the entrance to Gemini Springs Park (parking, restrooms, picnic, playground, fishing, canoe/kayak launch, hiking and horse trails).
 It then continues past DeBary Hall Historic Site to Deltona (a designated Florida Trail Town) and Green Springs Park where it meets the East Central Regional Rail Trail..
 This leg is part of both the Florida Coast-to-Coast Trail and St. Johns River-to-Sea Loop.

 From Gemini Springs North Trailhead to Mansion Blvd. (connector to DeBary Hall), the trail follows Dirksen Drive, partly under shaded canopy with a wide buffer, a pleasant ride.
 From the entrance to Gemini Springs Park the park road is about 1/10 mile to parking and facilities (parking, restrooms, picnic, playground, camping, paddling, fishing).
 Approaching DeBary Hall, the trail emerges onto Dirksen Drive and runs roadside.
 At Mansion Blvd. turn off to DeBary Hall and the trailhead, or continue eastward to the Green Spring Park entrance.